hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 \varphi = 1 + \frac{1}{\varphi} = 1 + \frac{1}{1 + \frac{1}{1 + \frac{1}{1 + \ddots}}}
 $$

-…grab an endless stream of ones from the unexpectedly useful `yes` command:
+…then grab an endless stream of ones from the unexpectedly useful `yes` command:

 ``` bash
 > yes 1